Students on F-1 and J-1 visas are allowed to work on the Reed campus without obtaining any authorization.

 Students seeking to work off-campus can choose to utilize their OPT work authorization “pre-completion” (before graduation, typically during a summer break) or “post-completion” (find information for graduating students here).
 Most students have 12 months of work authorization through OPT; those with majors in the STEM fields are eligible for a 24-month extension.

 - The work needs to be directly related to your area of study.

 - You do not need to have a job prior to applying for OPT.

-If you decide to pursue pre-completion OPT, you should contact ISS to begin the application process 90 days in advance.
+If you decide to pursue pre-completion OPT, you should contact ISS to begin the application process about 4 months in advance.
+Your application may be submitted 90 days in advance of your work authorization start date.
 The application fee is $410 and you must apply each time you wish to use your OPT.
 The amount of pre-completion OPT time you use is deducted from your post-completion OPT.

 If you are interested in learning more about about the OPT process, review What You Should Know About OPT and make an appointment to meet with ISS.

 Reed's Summer Experience Award provides funding for meaningful summer experiences for international students.
 The award was created to give international students on F-1 visas or with other citizenship-related work restrictions the opportunity to complement their academic studies with an unpaid summer internship or research experience focused on an area of interest and possible future employment.